List of Ohsama Sentai King-Ohger characters: Grodi Leucodium

 Grodi Leucodium (グローディ・ロイコディウム, Gurōdi Roikodiumu), also known as Grodi the Tranquil (静謐のグローディ, Seihitsu no Gurōdi), is a Leucochloridium paradoxum-themed necromancer who can assume human form.
 He is a reanimated corpse that Dagded bestowed with the power to continuously reanimate himself and consume Shugod Souls, being responsible for the destruction of the Bug Narak homeworld.
-Fifteen before the start of the series, Grodi is tasked to assassinate Causus Husty and cover his death by causing the Wrath of God incident where he murdered Hymeno's parents and orchestrated the downfall of Iroki.
+15 years before the start of the series, Grodi is tasked to assassinate Causus Husty and cover his death by causing the Wrath of God incident where he murdered Hymeno's parents and orchestrated the downfall of Iroki.
 He was found and sealed away by Karras Dehaan soon after.
 Freed by Kanejim and Minongan two years after the human/Bug Naraku conflict ended, Grodi provides Dagded with an army of undead Sanagim.
 During Kaguragi's absence, Grodi is installed by Dagded as puppet ruler of Tofu and revives Iroki to oversee his dominion until Kaguragi liberates his kingdom.
 Hymeno and Jeramie later learn of Grodi's true nature and use Jeramie's Proof of the Kings to grant him true life so they can kill him for good.
 But the revelation of his true nature and becoming fully alive only made Grodi more dangerous as he causes another Wrath of God, only to be stopped and finally killed by God King-Ohger.
 While Grodi finally got the death he desired, he is condemned to be tormented by his previous victims at Hakabaka for eternity.

 In battle, Grodi wields the Sickle Seeker (シックルシーカー, Shikkuru Shīkā) scythe that doubles as a rifle.
 He can use his ability to reanimate himself to revive individuals as his undead slaves.
 Some of Grodi's undead minions retain their free will, such as Iroki.

 Grodi Leucodium is portrayed by Kousei Amano (天野 浩成, Amano Kōsei).